5mitty/YouKanKanDoIt/README.md

 ## Usage

-When you reach the login, securely access your kankan board for managing your work tasks
+When you reach the login, use one of these logins:
+username: RadiantComet password: password
+username: SunnyScribe password: password
+username: JollyGuru password:password

+after authenticating you will be presented with your kankan board!

 ## Contribution